 Although clinical trials form the backbone of evidence-based medicine, cohorts participating in clinical trials are often poorly representative of the diverse populations who ultimately receive the intervention in real-world settings.
-This discrepancy may relate to age, extent of comorbidity, ethnicity, socioeconomic status (SES), and/or disability.1 This is particularly important, considering the medical literature tells us that medication efficacy and/or toxicity can be influenced by age, sex, ethnicity, and other variables.2 We also know that many cancers disproportionately affect individuals in underserved communities.^{3,4} If a highly selected cohort of individuals are recruited to a trial, theoretically, the findings should only be translated to equivalent cohorts in the community.
-Therefore, the more representative a trial cohort is of the target population, the more generalisable and applicable findings will be.5
+This discrepancy may relate to age, extent of comorbidity, ethnicity, socioeconomic status (SES), and/or disability.
+This is particularly important, considering the medical literature tells us that medication efficacy and/or toxicity can be influenced by age, sex, ethnicity, and other variables.2 We also know that many cancers disproportionately affect individuals in underserved communities.
+If a highly selected cohort of individuals are recruited to a trial, theoretically, the findings should only be translated to equivalent cohorts in the community.
+Therefore, the more representative a trial cohort is of the target population, the more generalisable and applicable findings will be.5 sponsors in the USA to formally submit a 'Race and Ethnicity Diversity Plan'.
+The plan should highlight any existing evidence as to whether efficacy of the trial intervention/ agent is influenced by race and/or ethnicity, alongside listing 'goals and plans for enrolment of underrepresented racial and ethnic participants'.
+Supporting this, the United States Congress' end-of-year budget allocated funding to develop interventions that improve trial diversity.
+Presently, no such requirements exist for other underrepresented groups.

-If we aim to lessen disparities and improve equity, clinical trials must strive to become more inclusive, improving our knowledge of disease in these underserved groups, and therefore improving the care we provide to them.5 Prior to discussing this further, the authors define diversity, inclusivity, and equity below in Table 1.^{1,6}
+If we aim to lessen disparities and improve equity, clinical trials must strive to become more inclusive, improving our knowledge of disease in these underserved groups, and therefore improving the care we provide to them.
+Prior to discussing this further, the authors define diversity, inclusivity, and equity below in Table 1.